JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 ### MIDI Footswitch ###
 - Some FX Units can respond to midi signals and if they can I can make my own Footswitch that uses MIDI over USB or just MIDI to do anything I want!
 - [The first clue about using a home made midi footswitch with Zoom MS50G](https://www.reddit.com/r/Guitar/comments/99bv2d/question_looking_for_a_good_tube_amp_for_bedroom/e4mnaag/)
 - Behringer MIDI Foot Controller FCB1010 "If you get the chip, make sure you specify the version with smooth CCs on the pedals.
 The original behringer software is very crude at the bottom of the pedal travel.
-The regular UNO emulates this - but there is an UNO version that ‘corrects’ this nonsense and supplies a nice smooth CC output from bottom to top."
+The regular UNO emulates this - but there is an UNO version that 'corrects' this nonsense and supplies a nice smooth CC output from bottom to top."
 This can apparently work pretty well with the Kemper.
 Behringer MidiPedalboard with Uno for Kemper can work too for cheaper.
 - For HX Stomp check out [this MIDI Pedal](https://www.youtube.com/watch?v=db6JQp46QYI)

 ## Other Cool Pedals##